- The Small County PILT Parity Act (S. 2108) was passed by the U.S. Senate Energy and Natural Resources committee in December 2019.

-- A proposal in the U.S. House of Representatives to reform Payment in Lieu of Taxes (PILT) would have benefited 55 counties in 14 states with populations less than 5,000 had it been in place in 2018.
-Under the PILT proposal, only those counties affected by the population limits currently in the PILT formula would have benefited, not all counties with small populations.
+- Only those counties affected by the population limits currently in the PILT formula would have benefited, not all counties with small populations.

-The map below shows counties which would have received higher PILT payments if proposed reforms had been implemented in 2017 or 2018.
-These two years are important because SRS payments are included as prior year payments in 2017 but not in 2018, resulting in a substantial increase in PILT payments for some counties.
+The map below shows counties that would have received higher PILT payments if the Small County PILT Parity Act (S. 2108) had been implemented in 2018 or 2019.
+These two years are important because SRS payments are included as prior-year payments in 2019 but not in 2018, resulting in a decrease in PILT payments for some counties in 2019.

 PILT Proposal: Increase from Raising Population Limits for Small Population Counties